 Presentation

-The purpose of the workshop is to bring together experts in the field of wave scattering in topologically nontrivial materials as well as to create a venue for exchange of ideas between physicists exploring topological aspects of wave physics in various systems ranging from solid state electronics to cold atoms, optics, and acoustics.
+The objective of this workshop is to bring together experts in the field of wave propagation in topologically non-trivial and/or disordered materials.
+It will provide an opportunity for physicists exploring the topological aspects of wave physics or the role of disorder correlations in various systems, ranging from solid-state electronics to cold atoms, optics, and acoustics, to exchange ideas.

 A call for a few contributed talks is open (priority will be given to PhD students), and a poster session will be organized during the workshop.